jenkinsci/report-generic-chart-column-plugin/README.md

  ```
  treshold=5;   (L1/(L0/100)-100) < -treshold || treshold=5;   (avg(L{MN/2}..L{MN})/(avg(L0..L{MN/2})/100)-100) < -treshold
  ```
-Note, that if the variables are filled as they come to hend.
-If you set it in first logical half, it can be reused in second without declaring it again.
+Note, that if the variables (eg my treshold above) are filled as they come to hend.
+If you set it in first logical half, it can be reused in second without declaring it again (as I did in above example).
 Unluckily, you usualy have tresholds different.
-You can redeclare the variable or ahve different one by PArserNG rules
+You can redeclare (as I did) the variable or have different one (eg trehsoldA and tresholdB) by PArserNG rules.

  #### Super complex examples
  Lokign forward for contributions!